 Condo Concierge Service provides unlimited access to a team of professionally trained insurance experts.
 Provide them with a copy of your condo corporation’s insurance and they’ll help you understand the risks that you are exposed to, and recommend appropriate coverage limits.

-You also get access to the Telephone Legal Advice hotline.
+You also get access to the Telephone Legal Advice hotline (not available in Quebec).
 This resource provides confidential general legal advice and information relating to any personal (non-automobile related) legal or tax problem.
 Having issues with a noisy neighbour?
 In a dispute over the use of common areas?
 Or maybe you’re just going through a divorce and need some legal advice.
 Help is at hand, with Square One’s Condo Concierge Services.

 Countertops, bathrooms, kitchens and floors; all areas of the home that need occasional updates.
 If you live in an older building, upgrades may even have been done before you purchased the unit.
 In the event of a loss, you may find that the condo corporation is only willing to replace your marble countertops with the Formica laminate of the original build.
 Through no fault of your own, your home just lost value.
 Upgrade to Condo Owners Protection and that’s one less thing to worry about.